Baladeva Vidyabhushana: Life as a disciple

-Gaudiya Vaishnavism and Major works

 When he visited Jagannatha Puri (Odisha), he met Radha-Damodara Deva, a grand-disciple of Rasikananda Deva, with whom he discussed philosophy.
 Radha-Damodara Deva explained the conclusions of Gaudiya Vaishnava Theology as expounded by Caitanya Mahaprabhu.
 Moved by those teachings, Baladeva was initiated and began to study the Sat-sandarbhas of Jiva Gosvami.
+In the Siddhānta-ratna, Radha-Damodara is unambiguously acknowledged as his mantra-guru.
+The same is corroborated in the Chandah-kaustubha-bhasya, Tattva-dipika, Syamananda-sataka-bhasya, and Sahitya-kaumudi.
+This rules out the idea that Vidyabhusana accepted initiation from Visvanatha Cakravarti.

-In a short time he became experienced in Gaudiya Vaisnava philosophy.
-With his guru's permission and blessings, he moved to Vrindavana (Vrindavan) to study these teachings under Visvanatha Chakravarti Thakura.
+In a short time, he became experienced in Gaudiya Vaisnava philosophy.
+With his guru's permission and blessings, he moved to Vrindavana (Vrindavan) to study these teachings under Visvanatha Cakravarti Thakura.
 Baladeva fully accepted the Gaudiya Vaisnava philosophy and became a powerful exponent of this system.

+Major works

+His most important work is his commentary on the Brahmasutra named Govinda-bhasya.
+He has also written commentaries on the Upanishads and the Gita, among several other works.
+His first known work was a commentary on the Vedanta-sutra or Brahma-sutra, entitled Brahma-sutra-karika-bhasya.
+It was composed by Vidyabhusana under the order (ājñayā) of Maharaja Sawai Jai Singh II (1688-1743 AD), as mentioned at the beginning and the end of the manuscript: